xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 }
 ```

+Currently, network nodes are configured to rate limit high-volume publishing from clients.
+A rate-limited client can expect to receive a 429 status code response from a node.
+Rate limits can change at any time in the interest of maintaining network health.

-### Creating a Client
+### Creating a client

-A Client is created with `Client.create(wallet: ethers.Signer): Promise<Client>` that requires passing in a connected Wallet.
-The Client will request a wallet signature in 2 cases:
+A message API client is created with `Client.create(wallet: ethers.Signer): Promise<Client>` that requires passing in a connected Wallet.
+The client will request a wallet signature in two cases:

 1. To sign the newly generated key bundle.
 This happens only the very first time when key bundle is not found in storage.
 2. To sign a random salt used to encrypt the key bundle in storage.
-This happens every time the Client is started (including the very first time).
+This happens every time the client is started (including the very first time).

 :::important

-The Client connects to the XMTP `dev` environment by default.
+The client connects to the XMTP `dev` environment by default.
 [Use `ClientOptions`](#configuring-the-client) to change this and other parameters of the network connection.

 :::